idavydoff/ack-udp/README.md

 # AckUDP

-A bit more reliable version of UDP written in Rust.
+[EXPERIMENTAL] A bit more reliable version of UDP written in Rust.

 ## How to use?